 - Plus, check out this guide to pronoun best practices.

 At VCUarts, we have been offering professional development and other educational opportunities to listen, learn and grow.
-Recently, a number of our faculty, staff and administrators attended the Challenging Racial Disparities Conference, which featured keynote speaker Robin DiAngelo, author of White Fragility: Why It’s So Hard for White People to Talk about Racism.
+This summer, a number of our faculty, staff and administrators attended the Challenging Racial Disparities Conference.
 Attendees also received a list of anti-racism resources—from books and articles to podcasts and movies—that may be found here: bit.ly/ANTIRACISMRESOURCES

 - Black Wall Street Massacre

 - “Your Black Colleagues may look like they are okay—chances are they are not”

 - VCU Guide to Writing Anti-Racism Syllabus Statements